Elliken/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles contains a script that Display current directory contents, including hidden files (starting with .).
 Use the long format.
 5-listfilesdigitonly Contains a script that displays current directory contents,Long format,with user group IDs displayed numerically and hidden files(starting with .)
 6-firstdirectory Contains Create a script that creates a directory named my_first_directory in the /tmp/ directory.
-./7-movethatfile Contains a script that moves the file betty from /tmp/ to /tmp/my_first_directory.
+7-movethatfile Contains a script that moves the file betty from /tmp/ to /tmp/my_first_directory.
+8-firstdelete Containa a script that  deletes the file betty.